replicatedhq/kots.io/content/kotsadm/gitops/multi-app-workflows.md

     1. Select the action to take when there's an update.
 The Admin Console can create a new commit to the branch specified.

     1. On this page, there's an option to choose what type of asset to deliver to the git repo.
-Selecting "Rendered YAML" will result in a single, multi-doc YAML file being committed to the repo.
+Selecting **Rendered YAML** will result in a single, multi-doc YAML file being committed to the repo.

     ![GitOps Action](/images/gitops-action-new-multi.png)